onewittygrassblade/pixi-js-scaffold/README.md

 * A helper, `centerCanvas`, useful to keep the view centered in the window.
 * Constants, including aliases for PixiJS's classes (very likely to need additions in real projects).

+The source code is transpiled with Babel and bundled with Webpack.
+For local development, Webpack Dev Server is used.

 All the necessary elements for distribution live in the `dist` folder.
 The app's view is appended to the minimal `dist/index.html`.
 Assets such as images, sounds and fonts should also live in this folder.

 # Common elements not (currently) in this scaffold